Varun487/Varun487/README.md

 Welcome to My GitHub Profile!

-I'm Varun Seshu, a highly motivated and results-driven Master of Science in Financial Engineering student at Stevens Institute of Technology.
-My academic background and hands-on experience have equipped me with the skills needed to analyze complex financial data, model risk, and optimize investment strategies.
+I’m Varun Seshu, an Algorithmic Trading Analyst at BestEx Research and a recent graduate with a Master of Science in Financial Engineering from Stevens Institute of Technology.
+My academic background and professional experience have equipped me with the expertise to analyze complex financial data, optimize execution strategies, and develop advanced trading solutions.

 🌟 Here's What You'll Discover in My Repositories: